shams-nahid/My-Daily-AWS-Study/S3/15 Lifecycle Policy.md

 - We can change object storage class using the `Lifecycle Policy`
 - Can not change storage class from `Glacier` or `Glacier Archive`
+- To abort/delete in-complete multipart files after certain time period, lifecycle policy can be used

 ### Actions